westonshuken/h1n1-and-flu-vaccine-predictor/README.md

-├── Data                                                      <- Both sourced externally and generated from code ├── Images                                                    <- Both sourced externally and generated from code ├── .gitignore                                                <- gitignore ├── Vaccine-Prediction.ipynb                                  <- Narrative documentation of analysis in Jupyter notebook ├── README.md                                                 <- The top-level README for reviewers of this project └── presentation.pdf                                          <- PDF version of project presentation
+├── Data                                                      <- Both sourced externally and generated from code ├── Images                                                    <- Both sourced externally and generated from code ├── .gitignore                                                <- gitignore ├── index.ipynb                                               <- Narrative documentation of analysis in Jupyter notebook ├── gridsearch.ipynb                                          <- Supplimentary documentation of gridsesarching optimal parameters
+├── README.md                                                 <- The top-level README for reviewers of this project └── presentation.pdf                                          <- PDF version of project presentation